Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: The -dimensional isotropic case.

 We summarize our discussion as follows:

-{\bf Lemma \ref{sec:n_dim}.3.} {\it In the $n$-dimensional isotropic case and for $F^i (xb) = c^i$, the equation \eqref{eq:BM} has an infinite dimensional Lie algebra of symmetries $\G$, spanned by vector fields of the form \eqref{eq:XnisoC}, \eqref{eq:YnisoC}.
-The set $\G$ is $2 n$-dimensional as a Lie module over the ring of invariants, the latter being generated by $\{ \chi^1 , ... , \chi^n \}$ defined in \eqref{eq:chiisondim}.
-The fields defined in \eqref{eq:XnisoC} and in \eqref{eq:YnisoC} form two subalgebras in $\G$.
-The subalgebra spanned by \eqref{eq:XnisoC} is an Abelian ideal in $\G$, and a submodule of dimension $n$.}
+{\bf Lemma \ref{sec:n_dim}.4.} {\it In the $n$-dimensional isotropic case and for $F^i (\xb) = 0$, the equation \eqref{eq:BM} has an infinite dimensional Lie algebra of regular symmetries $\G_0$, spanned by vector fields of the form \eqref{eq:XnisoC}, \eqref{eq:YnisoC}.
+The set $\G$ is $2 n$-dimensional as a Lie module over the ring of invariants, the latter being generated by $\{ \chi^1 , ... , \chi^n \}$ defined in \eqref{eq:chirho}.
+The fields defined in \eqref{eq:XnisoC} and in \eqref{eq:YnisoC} form two subalgebras $\X$ and $\Y$ in $\G_0 = \X \oplus \Y$; each of them is also a Lie module.
+Moreover, $\Y$ is Abelian and an Abelian ideal in $\G_0$.}

-{\bf Remark 22.} The results obtained for constant external force in the isotropic case are essentially equivalent, modulo the slightly different form of the invariants $\chi^i$, to those obtained in the general case, see Lemma \ref{sec:general}.3. \EOR
+{\bf Remark 23.} The results obtained for constant external force in the isotropic case are essentially equivalent, modulo the slightly different form of the invariants $\chi^i$ (which replace the $u^i$), to those obtained in the case ${\bf F} = {\bf 0}$. \EOR

+{\bf Remark 24.} Finally, we stress that in addition to $\G_0$ we have the W-symmetries associated to the elements of $\^R$, i.e. (no sum on repeated indices) \beq Z^i_{\ j} \ = \ \^R^i_{\ j} \ . \eeq In particular, the symmetries associated to the diagonal part of $\^R$ are scaling ones, while those associated to the off-diagonal part do - recalling that $\^R$ is a generator of the conformal linear group in $n$ dimensions -- generate the group $\mathrm{SO}(n)$ of simultaneous rotations in the $x$, $v$ and $w$ spaces. \EOR